cpske/ISP/django/separate-model-classes.md

-## Refactoring Django Models to use Separate Classes
+## Separate Model Classes into Individual Files

 The default organization of a Django "app" is for all model classes to be defined in a single file named `models.py`.